 You can stroll down to the chapel, but the Matterhorn isn’t visible from this point.

-The destination is Hörnli Hut, base camp for the Matterhorn summit climb.
+The destination for the hike is Hörnli Hut, base camp for the Matterhorn summit climb.

-The trail begins at Schwarzsee and works its way up a series of ridges to the hut.
-There are a few metal staircases and a very short narrow section where a head for heights is useful.
+We started at Schwarzsee Cable Car Station to take the trail, via a series of ridges, to the hut.
+There are a few metal staircases and a very short, narrow section.
 Otherwise, there is nothing technically difficult.

-The 700 metres of ascent and descent requires a reasonable level of fitness, but the hut is well positioned for a midway break.
+The 700 metres of ascent and descent require a reasonable level of fitness, but the hut is well-positioned for a midway break.

 At the hut, keep an eye out for climbers preparing to summit the next day and bring some binoculars.
 There may be a few climbers still on the impossibly narrow-looking ridge to the top.